alexansari101/snake_ws/README.md

 ```

 *If the commands are successful, walking_controller.py should send joint commands that cause the hexapod robot simulation in gazebo to start walking.
 The python file publishes desired joint angles and ROS control is used to implement a PD controller to drive the dynamic robot model in tracking these angles.*

+## Acknowledgements

+The snake_control and snake_monster control packages were developed by Alex Ansari while working in Prof. Howie Choset's Biorobotics Lab at Carnegie Mellon University.
+(The workspace uses model files from HEBI Robotics and redistributes the gazebo_ros_control package so the workspace is self-contained.)
+You are free to use this code subject to the licensing agreements in each package.
+If you do use these packages, please remember to cite and properly ackowledge source materials.